untergrundbiber/vdr-plugin-devstatus/README.md

-# vdr-plugin-devstatus compatible VDR 2.2.0
+# vdr-plugin-devstatus for VDR 2.2.0